 Think about all the things you’ve already achieved in, or outside of exams and celebrate those accomplishments.
 This will help boost your self-esteem and remind you of how great you are and how far you’ve already come.

 Exam periods and tests can be stressful and intense.
 But above everything, your exam results don’t define you.
-They are just a small part of your life, and your hobbies and achievements outside of school are just as important.
+They are just one part of your life, and your hobbies and achievements outside of school are just as important.

 Try not to compare yourself to others